DCA's Computed Tomography (CT) and Video-Otoscopy Service

 Utilizing state-of-the-art technology for better visualization and understanding of your pet's ear disease

 Computed tomography (CT), also referred to as a CT scan or CAT scan, uses rotating x-rays around a patient to create several images of a body region, and provides thin, cross-sectional “slices” for viewing.
 DCA has a state-of-the-art 8 Slice CT scanner that allows for evaluation of the skull for middle ear diseases and/or tumors of the ear canal.
-This form of advanced imaging provides much more detailed information about a patient than conventional x-rays and can be completed, in some cases, with heavy sedation rather than general anesthesia.
+This form of advanced imaging provides much more detailed information about a patient than conventional x-rays and can be completed, in virtually all patients, with heavy sedation rather than general anesthesia.

 Video-otoscopy is the use of an illuminated otoscope attached to a video camera that transmits magnified and enhanced video to an HD monitor which can be recorded onto a computer.
 Each exam room is equipped with video-otoscopy.
 This allows for visualization of both normal and abnormal structures of the ear canal and can be reviewed to explain disease processes.